Shapes are the building blocks of After Effects Animations, and you can create them in just a few clicks.

 Part 4: Top shortcuts for working with Shapes

 There are a huge number of shortcuts that can be used in After Effects; here are a few of our favorites for working with shapes.
-Check out our article about the essential After Effects Shortcuts, along with how to create your own.
+If you want to see a list of all the main Shortcuts After Effects has to offer, along with how to create your own, check out this handy blog.

 Selecting a shape